Brussels Sprouts with Cheese Sauce

 Step 1

 Prepare the veggies.
 Slice the stems off the Brussels sprouts and remove the outer leaves.
 Slice in half or fourths, depending on size.
-Then chop cauliflower into florets.

 Step 2

 Roast veggies.
-Place the Brussels sprouts and cauliflower on two baking sheets lined with parchment paper.
+Place the Brussels sprouts on two baking sheets lined with parchment paper.
 Drizzle with olive oil, and sprinkle with kosher salt and freshly ground black pepper to taste.
 Roast until the veggies are fork tender and are slightly browned.
 (I use my convection oven when I roast veggies so I can get a nice crisp to them.)

 Step 3